-After entering the button strokes, push this button to
+After entering the button strokes, push this button to enter the password into the LifeBook notebook.

 PASSWORDS

 The user and supervisor password may be set on this notebook.
 A supervisor password is typically the same for all LifeBook notebooks in a working group, office, or company to allow for system management.
 Individual LifeBook notebooks in a group environment should not use a common password.
 A password consists of one to five button strokes plus the enter button.
 A valid stroke consists of pushing one or up to four buttons simultaneously.
 The following are valid button strokes: